Form 8027: Your Complete Guide to Reporting Tip Income

 This section requires the financial data mentioned above.

-On lines 1 through 4, provide information on tips.
-On lines 5 through 6, enter information on gross receipts from sales of food and beverages.
+On lines 1 through 4 provide information about tips.
+On lines 5 through 6 enter information about gross receipts from sales of food and beverages.

-Lines 7 and 8 are where Form 8027 can get tricky.
-If your total reported tips are less than 8% of total food and beverage sales, you’re required to allocate additional tip income to the W-2 of every employee who reported less than 8% of their respective sales.
+Lines 7 and 8 are where Form 8027 can get tricky and accurate reporting is important.
+If your total reported employee tips are less than 8% of total food and beverage sales, you’re required to allocate additional tip income to the W-2 of every employee who reported less than 8% of their respective sales.

-Essentially, this rule indicates that the IRS believes these employees aren’t reporting all of their tips, and it’s up to you as the employer to allocate tips so that their reported income reflects the minimum 8% allocation.
+Essentially, this rule means the IRS believes these employees aren’t reporting all of their tips.
+That means it’s up to you as the employer to allocate tips so their reported income reflects the minimum 8% tip allocation amount.

 The most common ways to do this are: